b-rad-c/dbranch-backend/README.md

 Your IPFS node needs to be started with the `--enable-pubsub-experiment` flag, [see here for more](ipns://docs.ipfs.io/reference/cli/#ipfs-pubsub)

+### cli

+    NAME:
+        dBranch Backend - Curate articles from the dBranch news protocol

+    USAGE:
+        dBranch Backend [global options] command [command options] [arguments...]

+    VERSION:
+        1.0.0

+    COMMANDS:
+        peers    show or edit the allowed peers list, run with args 'peers help' for more info run      Run the curator daemon
+        help, h  Shows a list of commands or help for one command

+    GLOBAL OPTIONS:
+        --config value, -c value  The path to the dbranch config file (default: "/Users/brad/.dbranch/config.json") --help, -h                show help (default: false)
+        --version, -v             print the version (default: false)

+##### cli - peers command

+    NAME:
+        dBranch Backend peers - show or edit the allowed peers list, run with args 'peers help' for more info

+    USAGE:
+        dBranch Backend peers [global options] command [command options] [arguments...]

+    COMMANDS:
+        show     print the peer list
+        add      add one or more peers to the list help, h  Shows a list of commands or help for one command

+    GLOBAL OPTIONS:
+        --help, -h  show help (default: false)

 ### configuration
-Configuration is done through the following environment variables:
+Configuration is done through a json file, default below:

+    {
+        "allow_empty_peer_list": false,
+        "curated_dir": "/dBranch/curated",
+        "ipfs_host": "localhost:5001",
+        "log_path": "-",
+        "allowed_peers": [
+        ],
+        "wire_channel": "dbranch-wire"
+    }

-`IPFS_HOST` - the address of the local ipfs node, default: `localhost:5001`
+`ipfs_host` - the address of the local ipfs node, default: `localhost:5001`

-`DBRANCH_WIRE_CHANNEL` - the IPFS [pubsub topic](ipns://docs.ipfs.io/reference/cli/#ipfs-pubsub) to listen for new articles on, default: `dbranch-wire`
+`wire_channel` - the IPFS [pubsub topic](ipns://docs.ipfs.io/reference/cli/#ipfs-pubsub) to listen for new articles on, default: `dbranch-wire`

-`DBRANCH_CURATED_DIRECTORY` - the IPFS files directory to copy curated articles into, default: `/dBranch/curated`
+`curated_dir` - the IPFS files directory to copy curated articles into, default: `/dBranch/curated`

-`DBRANCH_PEER_ALLOW_LIST` - a json file with ipfs peer ids to limit whose articles will be curated, see section below for more details, default: `./peer-allow-list.json`
+`allowed_peers` - a list of ipfs peer ids to limit whose articles will be curated, see section below for more details.

-`DBRANCH_ALLOW_EMPTY_PEER_LIST` - if `true` the program will exit if the allow list file does not exist or the list is empty (which implies all articles will be curated), default: `false`
+`allow_empty_peer_list` - if `true` the program will exit if the allow list file does not exist or the list is empty (which implies all articles will be curated), default: `false`

+`log_path` - the file to log to or `-` for stdout, default: `-`

-### peer allow list
+### allowed peers list

-The peer allow list contains IPFS peer ids that will be automatically curated to the local IPFS node when a new article is received on the `DBRANCH_WIRE_CHANNEL`.
-If the list is empty all articles will be automatically curated, by default this behaviour is not allowed, see `DBRANCH_ALLOW_EMPTY_PEER_LIST` in the configuration section to override.
+The peer allow list contains IPFS peer ids that will be automatically curated to the local IPFS node when a new article is received on the `wire_channel` pubsub.
+If the list is empty all articles will be automatically curated, by default this behaviour is not allowed, see `allow_empty_peer_list` in the configuration section to override.

 To get the peer id for an IPFS node run the [ipfs id](ipns://docs.ipfs.io/reference/cli/#ipfs-id) command: